UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Image Processing/README.md

 There are mainly four steps involved in SIFT algorithm

-1. Scale Space constrauction: To make sure that features are scale-independent
+1. Scale Space construction: To make sure that features are scale-independent
 2. Keypoint Localisation: Identifying the suitable features or keypoints
 3. Orientation Assignment: Ensure the keypoints are rotation invariant
 4. Keypoint Descriptor: Assign a unique fingerprint to each keypoint